Honduras–United States relations: 20th century

 President Herbert Hoover in Amapala, during his visit to Honduras.

-between the early 1900s to the mid 1950s, American companies such as the United Fruit Company and the Standard Fruit Company dominated the Honduran economy.
+Between the early 1900s to the mid 1950s, American companies such as the United Fruit Company and the Standard Fruit Company dominated the Honduran economy.
 The power of these companies became so great that they influenced government decisions and even changes in political leadership in Honduras.
 This period is known as the rise of the “Banana Republics,” a term that refers to the economic and political dependence of these countries on the United States due to the banana industry.

 During this period also saw the involvement of Honduras in both world wars.
 During the first, Honduras would be the last country to declare war on the German Empire, very late in 1918 just a few months until the end of the war.
 For the Second World War, it would become more deeply involved in supporting the allies.
 Although at the beginning, at the initiative of President Tiburcio Carias Andino, he maintained a certain diplomatic closeness with the Axis, however he slowly distanced himself from them until after the Pearl Harbor attacks, he declared war on the Empire of Japan, Germany, and Italy.

 John F. Kenedy and Ramon Villeda Morales.

 Starting in the 60s, Ramon Villeda Morales became president, who maintained close ties with the administration of John F. Kennedy, with the United States being the investor in humanitarian projects in the country.
 However, Villeda Morales' administration would end abruptly with a coup d'état.
-During the rest of the century, Honduras always remained under the influence of the United States in the context of the Cold War. through the nest years of the decade and the 70s Honduras suffered military junta governments which continued to maintain closeness with the United States as its main ally.
+During the rest of the century, Honduras always remained under the influence of the United States in the context of the Cold War.
+Through the next years of the decade and the 70s Honduras suffered military junta governments which continued to maintain closeness with the United States as its main ally.

 President Ronald Reagan and Roberto Suazo Córdova at the White House after discussing the role of Honduras against Soviet influence in Central America.

 On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
 Honduras began exercising this sovereignty on September 1, 1972.

 During the 1980s, Honduras supported U.S. policy opposing governments in Nicaragua and opposing an active insurgency in El Salvador.
 Honduras would become a bastion against communism on Central American soil and a key for the Reagan administration to fight against Soviet influence in the region, to the extent that this country would support the Contras to fight with the Sandinistas.